maester365/maester/website/docs/tests/cis/readme.md

 ## Tests

+It is important to note that a number of the policy checks ONLY check the default policy, and not every policy.
+CIS 2.1.7 `Test-MtCisSafeAntiPhishingPolicy` is one example.

 | Cmdlet Name | CIS Recommendation ID |
 | - | - |
 | Test-MtCisCloudAdmin | 1.1.1 (L1) Ensure Administrative accounts are separate and cloud-only |